KellyTeresa/gender-friendly-adventures/README.md

 # Gender Friendly Adventures

 ### About
-Gender Friendly Advenutes is an ongoing project, started as a breakable toy (final project) at Launch Academy, Summer 2015 cohort.
+Gender Friendly Adventures is an ongoing project, started as a breakable toy (final project) at Launch Academy, Summer 2015 cohort.

 ### Goal
 Gender Friendly Adventures was designed to give users more information on the gender-related aspects of restaurants, coffee shops, bars, and other venues, that isn't listed on existing review sites.
 This will help you be more informed before you decide to go to a new restaurant, so you can support venues that are all-gender inclusive, and spare yourself some headaches.